shawnjohnsamuel/dsc-phase-2-project/README.md

 ![older homes in seattle limit tend to be more expensive than newer homes](images/age_vs_price_in_or_out_seattle.png)
 One interesting finding was that older homes within the Seattle city limits tend to be more expensive than newer homes.
 This trend is reversed outside of Seattle.

+## Recommendations

+In it's current form, this model is a better predictor of price than the simple mean price of \\$540,296.60 or even median of \\$450,000.
+I believe with further modeling, it can be very useful as a tool for buyer's real estate agents making offer price recommendations for time home-buyers.
+They can even make recommendations to first-time home buyers to reduce their price cost.
+For example, our model shows that square footage, whether or not the house is in Seattle as well as age greatly affect price.
+So to reduce cost, first-time home buyers can opt for smaller, slightly older outside of Seattle.

-## Conclusions
+## Future Work

-I believe that having an offer price that is data-driven is a very strong tool for a buyer's Real Estate Agent and so I would recommend this ACME Realtors continue to support the development of this tool.
+I believe that having an offer price that is data-driven is a very strong tool for a Buyer's Real Estate Agent and so we would recommend this Real Estate Agency continue to support the development of this tool.
 This could empower the already intuitive decision making that experienced Real Estate Agents engage in.

-I would recommend:
+The following are some potential areas of future work:

 1) Creating separate prediction tools for different types of buyers - such as those looking to flip houses, first-time home buyers and luxury home buyers
-2) Try other transformations other than One Hot Encoding for categorical variables.
-3) Experiment with inclusion of all available parameters.
+2) Experiment with inclusion of all available parameters.
-4) Build a graphical user interface where all available information can be input for easy use of prediction tool
+3) Build a graphical user interface where all available information can be input for easy use of prediction tool

 ## For More Information